 Reviews are made periodically by management on damaged, obsolete and slow-moving inventories.
 These reviews require judgement and estimates.
 Possible changes in these estimates could result in revisions to the valuation of inventories.
-The carrying amount of inventories as at the reporting date is disclosed in Note 10 to the financial statements.
+The carrying amount of inventories as at the reporting date is disclosed in Note 12 to the financial statements.

-(d) Impairment of goodwill
+(d) Impairment of trade receivables